kwsportracing/site/docs/success.md

 You should receive a receipt shortly via **EMAIL**.

+Check out our [schedule](https://kwsportracing.ca/dates) and [rules](https://kwsportracing.ca/rules/) before arriving.

 See you at the track!

 ![faq](/img/faq.jpg)